 Keep your coding standards but don’t over complicate it.

-In my next article, Volatility based design, I will show you one way to do it.
+In my next article, Volatility based decomposition for Microservices I will show you one possible way to do it.

 If you believe that your process will help you – read this – agile-software-development